 Osiris, Isis, Horus.
-The believer in Osiris must imitate Ghost; Mary the his example and Virgin mother of "live the life."
-Isis three Gods, since is the Virgin mother they are one.
-This of Horus who in is the Christian turn is a Chaste Deity.
-"The father became the Son;
+The believer in Osiris must imitate his example and Virgin mother of "live the life."
+Isis three Gods, since is the Virgin mother of Horus who in is the Christian turn is a Chaste Heavenly Tetraktys Deity.
+"The father became the Son; and the Son the Father, throughout all time."- SAYCE.